Acesmndr/chrome-extension-boilerplate-riot/README.md

 To get the extension built the following simple steps need to be followed

 Please make sure that Node and Yarn are installed in your machine.
-If yarn is not installed then install it by using the below command :
+If yarn is not installed then install it by using the below command:

 MAC